-That comes through in their choices of tangible brand assets.
-For example, their brand colours are purple which signifies authority and blue which signifies trust and calmness. (see our colour psychology in marketing article for more on this).
+That shows in their choices of tangible brand assets.
+For example, their brand colours are purple which signifies authority, and blue which signifies trust and calmness. (see our colour psychology in marketing article for more on this).

 Their intangible brand assets such as their values and personality, include words like “confident”, “expert”, “pioneering”, and “the best”.
 Their brand tone of voice is rational and professional.
 They regularly refer to scientific research and reports.